 - Ocean-wise & eco-friendly poke: Well, because we’re Vancouverites, we care about our seafood and we care about our ocean.
 Having fish that is sustainable is much appreciated.
-Many poke restaurants in Vancouver will carry sustainable seafood and wild seafood (generally healthier than farmed seafood but farmed seafood can be more sustainable.) but a few also seek to get the officiated certification.
+Many poke restaurants in Vancouver will carry sustainable seafood and wild seafood (generally healthier than farmed seafood but farmed seafood can be more sustainable.)
+A few poke restaurants in Vancouver also seek to get the officiated certification.
+(Honestly however, so long as the food is sustainable pursuing a certification is just more costs and likely a marketing ploy.)
 Basically, it’s nice to know what you’re eating and your impact on the environment.

 The 5 best poke in Vancouver:

 1) The Poke Guy:

 Of all the poke restaurants we’ve tried in creating this list of the best poke in Vancouver, The Poke Guy, comes up top by an inch.
 (We’ve got some great choices for poke in Vancouver with more up coming.
 It’s becoming more apparent that Vancouver’s fascination with poke is liken to a sushi 2.0 craze.)